Tides are Changing: a People’s Plan for Upscaling Ecosystem-based Adaptation in the Tidal Rivers of Southwest Bangladesh

 Project Information

 Being among the world’s most vulnerable to climate change and sea level rise, people in southwest coastal Bangladesh are advocating for a safe and healthy living environment.
-“Tidal River Management” offers a promising strategy to that end by restoring the river ecosystem.
-Yet, its sustainable and widespread implementation is hampered by a lack of people’s representation and local ownership in the planning processes and governance structures.
-Both ENDS, Uttaran and CEGIS are therefore working together with inhabitants and governments in the Betna-Marichhap river basin to elaborate a Community-Based Tidal River Management (CBTRM).
+“Tidal River Management” is an ecosystem-based approach that offers a promising strategy by restoring the river ecosystem.
+Yet, its sustainable and widespread implementation is hampered by a lack of local representation and ownership in the planning processes and governance structures.
+Both ENDS, Uttaran, and CEGIS are therefore working together with local community members and governments in the Betna-Marichhap river basin to elaborate Community-Based Tidal River Management (CBTRM).

 The project consists of three pillars:

-- An inclusive governance model, which focuses on the necessary institutional reforms for safeguarding community ownership under CBTRM.
+- An inclusive governance model: using a governance a model that focuses on the necessary institutional reforms for safeguarding community ownership under CBTRM.

 - Catalysing investment for CBTRM: engagement with financing agencies to create awareness and establish a support base for CBTRM.

-With the project result – a comprehensive ‘roadmap’ to CBTRM – we aim to create a model example for this Ecosystem-based Approach to facilitate future upscaling of Community-Based Tidal River Management in southwest Bangladesh.
+By developing a comprehensive ‘roadmap’ to CBTRM, the project aims to create a model to facilitate future upscaling of Community-Based Tidal River Management in southwest Bangladesh.

 Project Status